vaquarkhan/microservices-recipes-a-free-gitbook/BOOK-PREVIEW.md

 #### Chapter 18: The Modular Monolith
 **The Great Consolidation of 2026**

 Understand when microservices are the wrong choice.
-Learn modular monolith patterns, the VaquarKhan decision matrix, and safe consolidation strategies.
+Learn modular monolith patterns, the Khan decision matrix, and safe consolidation strategies.

 **Key Recipe**: Refactoring microservices into a modular monolith using Spring Modulith and Kotlin.